ICP-Y2/workshop-week-2-sunil-57-1/README.md

 **2.2.
 Learning Reflection**

 Write a brief note about the results of the Parallel Battery Combination simulation.
+We observed that when four 1.5 V of battery is connected in parallel connection, the multimeter showed overall volatage of 1.5 V.
+Hence, when the batteries are connected in parallel, the overall voltage across the circuit is same.

 ```
 ### 3. Simulation 3: Simulating a simple electric circuit